 As I mentioned earlier, both FunnelKit and CartFlows offer free versions at WordPress.org that give you access to basic features.

 However, you’ll almost certainly want to purchase the premium version of either plugin if you’re serious about creating sales funnels.

 Both plugins are a bit more expensive than your “average” WordPress plugin, but I think the prices are quite fair when you compare them to something like ClickFunnels, which is the closest non-WordPress competition and is priced at over $80/month.

-With WooFunnels, you have three pricing options.
+With FunnelKit, you have three pricing options.
 The first two tiers unlock all of the sales funnel features, while the highest tier adds support for the CRM and marketing automation features:

 - Agency – $399/year for 30 sites.

 Click here to view a feature comparison table between plans.

-We also have an exclusive WooFunnels discount that can make the price more attractive.
-Click on the link below to get an extra 10% off your order!
+As I mentioned above, we have an exclusive FunnelKit discount that can make the price more attractive.
+Click on the link below to get an extra 10% off your purchase.